About this site...

 I am a fully qualified physics Teacher - BSc (Hons), MSc, PGCE, MInstPhys, CPhys... more letters after my name than in it - although I have let the last two sets of letters lapse as the fees are pretty high to remain a member of the Institute of Physics and I am only on a small pension now...

-This site is the product of a teaching career that involved teaching physics in one of the UK's leading state grammar schools.
+This site is the product of a teaching career that involved teaching physics in one of the UK's leading state grammar schools for almost twenty five years.
 Selection for this school involved an entrance examination but no fees were paid for tuition.
 The pupils were therefore selected for their intelligence not their social background.

 As my interest in computing grew, so did my site.
 I enjoyed experimenting with animation and graphics packages and felt that the time I spent gained validity if I spent the time producing materials for my students.